ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Returns the element label of the closest element with respect to the given point.

 * **Parameters:**
-  -point: Tuple of the global coordinates
+  - point: Tuple of the global coordinates

 <a id="compolyx.Model.get_layup"></a>